FatemeBameri/Pytorch-Weakly-Anomaly-Detection/README.md

 * ShanghaiTech part2 [(link)](https://drive.google.com/file/d/1a1Y9FZfq_E1pSAaLYo8TxLwHDsDWjZxm/view?usp=sharing)

 ## Anomaly Detection
-To detect anomaly, we first estimated probability distribution function for each class.
-After that, based on multi instance learning method and difference of the distribution in the training model, label of each videos can correctely be detected.
+The proposed framework consists of two stages: the base stage and the ensemble stage.
+In the base stage, the proposed method includes five main stages: feature extraction, attention mechanism, probability density estimation, computation of feature differences, and classification approach .
 For starting of implementation in this part, we used the [RTFM](https://github.com/tianyu0207/RTFM) repository.
 ## Running the code
 Steps for running the code:
 1. Go to the Anomaly Detection folder.